Arabian Sands Revisited

 So much of modern, first-world academia paints life before modernity as undignified and barbaric, but a strong argument could be made the reverse is true.

 Our crass, infantile sense of entitlement for instant gratification, convenience, and entertainment generally rules the day.
 “I want what I want, and I want it now!”
-I always laugh at the people who think more technology and/or more man-made laws are ultimately going to solve problems like global warming when it is this restlessness, dissatisfaction, and rot in our souls that’s the root problem.
+I always laugh at the people who think more technology and/or more man-made laws are ultimately going to solve problems like climate change when it is this restlessness, dissatisfaction, and rot in our souls that’s the root problem.

 Arabian Sands by Wilfred Thesiger